aleahfaa/Framework-Based-Programming-Assignment/README.md

 - SQLite

 ## Acknowledgements
-Thanks to [Net Ninja](https://www.youtube.com/@NetNinja), I can complete this project by following the tutorial in [this playlist](https://youtube.com/playlist?list=PL4cUxeGkcC9gF5Gez17eHcDIxrpVSBuVt&si=xobMN30LE_HB06g_)
+Thanks to [Net Ninja](https://www.youtube.com/@NetNinja), I can complete this project by following the tutorial in [this playlist](https://youtube.com/playlist?list=PL4cUxeGkcC9gF5Gez17eHcDIxrpVSBuVt&si=xobMN30LE_HB06g_).
+Also thanks to [Yello Code](https://www.youtube.com/@yelocode), I can add authentication in my new project file by following the tutorial in [this video](https://youtu.be/3aZAE3Mw5y4?si=feOsqILXzaGzA4M_).
+I will implement it in my blog project later.